 Create a Database and User

-Create a user and db on the database instance, replacing
+Create a user and a database on the database instance, replacing

-<DB_password> with the actual values for the user and db.
+<DB_password> with the actual values for the user and database.
 Also replace

 <DB_collation> with the chosen character set and collation that matches the RDS instance param group settings (for true UTF8 support, we recommend

 looker_tmp database on the last line doesn’t have to actually exist, but the

 Back Up the